 So we didn’t register.
 We told people not to bother with gifts.
 (Secretly we were just hoping for some rent money, but obviously we never said that to anyone.)
 My mother threw me a shower and gave people ideas — if they asked — when they RSVP’d.

 And sure, we got too much Corningware and a lot of crystal candlesticks and this one damn ugly serving plate shaped like a turkey.
 And we wrote thank-you notes and exchanged a few things and ended up lugging a box of crystal candlesticks to four apartments without ever opening it before finally donating it to the Salvation Army.

 Jason has one relative who is apparently still a little bitter about the registry thing (since she bought us Corningware that we had to return since we got so much of it), but other than that?
 Nobody cares.
 Nobody remembers and we managed to be a functional human couple who bought our own pots and pans.

 I think your reasons for skipping the baby registry are solid ones.
 I loved our baby registry, even though we really ended up with too much stuff and not really all the right stuff.
 So you can completely survive without one and will probably make better choices if you wait to see what your particular brand of baby requires.

-And registry or no registry: you’re gonna end up with way too many receiving blankets.
+And baby registry or no baby registry: you’re gonna end up with way too many receiving blankets.

-Don’t forget to check out Amalah’s Pregnancy Calendar.
+Don’t forget to check out and sign up for Amalah’s hysterical Weekly Pregnancy Calendar.